A profile written in advance, to read before the session.

 The conversation can start directly from what matters here.

-You arrive on new ground.
-Before you, twenty people heard the same thing.
-The family tells the story, starts over, adjusts, hopes to be understood.
-The QR sets this basic context before you arrive.
-When you talk with them, you start directly from what is unique to your meeting.
+You arrive on site.
+Before you, twenty people have already heard the same thing.
+The person concerned, or their family, explains, starts over, adjusts, hopes to be understood.
+The QR code sets that basic context before you arrive.
+When you talk with them, you start straight from what's unique to your meeting.

 Want to go further with your team?

-Cards in volume for a practice, a CMP, a SESSAD, a multidisciplinary team?
-Want to talk to your coordinator or your service manager about it?
-Write to us, we'll look at the best format together.
+Bulk cards for a practice, a CMP, a SESSAD, a multidisciplinary team?
+Would you like to talk about it with your coordinator or your department head?
+Write to us, we will look at the best format together.

 ✓ A6 format, 4 per A4 sheet ✓ No medical display ✓ The family decides freely